-53. In the following respects unions may, if they wish, impose different (and, in general, stricter) conditions than those provided for by the legislation:
+47. In the following respects an employers' association may, if it wishes, impose different (and, in general, stricter) conditions than those provided for by the legislation:

-- (i) a union may adopt a rule which expressly provides that a resolution approving an instrument of transfer or amalgamation must be passed by more than a simple majority of those voting, or by some specified proportion of the members (article 76 of the 1995 Order); - (ii) in a transfer of engagements, the receiving union may adopt a rule expressly disapplying Article 83 of the 1995 Order (this would mean that its governing body would not have the power to make alterations to its rules by memorandum in writing, in order to give effect to provisions of the instrument of transfer).
+- (i) it may adopt a rule which expressly provides that a resolution approving an instrument of transfer or amalgamation must be passed by more than a simple majority of those voting or by some specified proportion of the members (Article 76 of the 1995 Order) - paragraph 17 above; - (ii) in a transfer of engagements, the receiving association may adopt a rule which expressly disapplies Article 83 of the 1995 Order (this would mean that its governing body would not have the power to make alterations to its rules by memorandum in writing, in order to give effect to provisions of the instrument of transfer) - paragraph 20 above.

-The word 'expressly', as used above and in the Articles 76 and 83 of the 1995 Order, is generally taken to mean that these Articles will apply unless the rules of the union state explicitly that they are not to apply.
-These are the only instances in which a union can modify the effect of the statutory provisions relating to a proposed merger.
-In all other respects the statutory provisions must be followed and will override anything to the contrary in the union's r may complain to the Certification Officer (Article 84 of the 1995 Order).
+The word 'expressly', as used above and in Articles 76 and 83 of the 1995 Order, is generally taken to mean that these Articles will apply unless the rules of the employers' association state specifically that they are not to apply.
+These are the only instances in which an employers' association can modify the effect of the statutory provisions relating to a proposed merger.
+In all other respects the statutory provisions must be followed and will override anything to the contrary in the association's rules.